baro

 If you don't have it in your environment, baro detours through an interactive API-key entry screen before planning starts.
 Whatever you type stays in baro's memory for the duration of the run — it is not persisted to disk and is not logged.

-What stays the same on both paths
+What stays the same on all paths

 • The Architect → Planner → Story → Critic → Surgeon → Finalizer pipeline is identical.